Hungry? Let's eat!

 Thanks to Robin Howell for managing the Market’s Facebook page!

-New vendors welcome for the 2017 season!
+New vendors welcome for the 2017 and 2018 seasons!
 The Shawsville Farmers' Market is a community service.
 We charge no booth rental fees or commissions, and parking is free.
 Staff members are unpaid.
 You may be a produce and/or craft vendor if you live in Montgomery County or one of the surrounding areas (the counties of Floyd, Pulaski, Giles, Craig, or Roanoke, and the cities of Radford, Salem, and Roanoke).
 No contracts, no cost.

 LIKE our Facebook page at https://www.facebook.com/pages/Shawsville-Farmers-Market/387248851313781.